AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 # Array, list, and set functions

 [!DNL Profile Query Language] (PQL) offers functions to make interaction with arrays, lists, and strings easier.
-More information about other PQL functions can be found in the [Profile Query Language overview](./overview.md).
+More information about other PQL functions can be found in the [[!DNL Profile Query Language] overview](./overview.md).

 ## In